dsl-logo

 Help to Buy Scheme Australia: Eligibility & Savings Guide

-• The Help to Buy scheme will allow eligible homebuyers to buy property with a 2% deposit, with the government acting as a ‘buying partner’ for a 30-40% equity stake.
+• The Help to Buy scheme will allow eligible homebuyers to buy property with a 2% deposit, with the government acting as a ‘buying partner’ for a 30-40% equity stake

 Help to buy scheme

-In our Help to Buy scheme guide:
+Latest news on Help to Buy scheme

 What is the Help to Buy scheme?